deeprob/BMI_monogenic/README.md

 - 14_pubmed_search.ipynb: Pubmed search of discovered genes and relation to obesity
 - 15_supplementary_tables.ipynb: Supplementary table creation script
 - 16_pgs_interaction_schematic.ipynb: Stick and ball schematic of PGS interaction modes

+# Acknowledgements
+We thank the participants and investigators in the UK Biobank and All of US research studies who made this work possible.
+This research has been conducted using the UK Biobank Resource under Application Number 45023.
+We also thank the National Institutes of Health’s All of Us Research Program for making available the participant data examined in this study.